reMRKableDev/reMRKableDev/README.md

 📍 I'm currently located in Amsterdam, NL.

-🔭 I currently work as Head of Development at [Stage Entertainment](https://www.stage-entertainment.com/).
+🔭 I currently work as Head of IT Development at [Stage Entertainment](https://www.stage-entertainment.com/).

 🌱 I’m currently getting back to having fun with building small projects.

-🥅  My goals for the upcoming year are:
- - To keep building more when I can
+🥅  My goal for the upcoming year are to keep building more when I can

 🧑🏾‍💻 My weekly development towards my goals this year:
  <!--START_SECTION:waka-->